 As we close in on the one-year mark of the beginning of the pandemic, it’s not unusual to feel sadness and longing for the way things used to be.
 Social outings with friends, vacations with grandchildren, attending religious services – so many activities seniors took for granted have had to be put on the backburner due to a greater risk for complications from COVID-19.
+As a result, maintaining mental and physical health during COVID-19 has become more difficult.

 While the recommendations from the Centers for Disease Control and the World Health Organization, such as social distancing, wearing a face covering, and good hand hygiene have helped protect seniors and slow the spread, there are negative repercussions as well.
 Social isolation brought on by the pandemic has led to an increase in mental and physical health issues in seniors, exacerbating conditions that were already concerning in the elderly population.